determined-ai/determined/docs/release-notes/remove-dry-run-det-deploy-aws.rst

 **Breaking Changes**

--  CLI: The `--dry-run` option for `det deploy aws` has been removed.
-Previously, this option had no effect, as AWS CloudFormation does not provide a utility to preview staged changes.
+-  CLI: Remove the ``--dry-run`` option for ``det deploy aws``.
+This option has no effect because AWS CloudFormation does not provide a utility to preview staged changes.